 Chroogomphus tomentosus - dry, orange and fuzzy.
 Another gilled mushroom very often mistaken for a chanterelle.

 Craterellus (Cantharellales) - contains the very common small winter brown chanterelle and a rare (but very common in California) black chanterelle with barely any hint of veins at all, which might make it difficult to recognize. <10cm.
+The stems are hollow.

 Also consider some gilled,